Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Android/App/Fragment.md

 ## Properties

-### Catel.MVVM.Views.IView.Tag

-Gets the tag of the view.

 ### CloseViewModelOnUnloaded

-Gets or sets a value indicating whether the user control should close any existing
-    view model when the control is unloaded from the visual tree.

-    Set this property to ```false``` if a view model should be kept alive and re-used for unloading/loading instead of creating a new one.

-    By default, this value is ```true```.
+Gets or sets a value indicating whether the user control should close any existing view model when the control is unloaded from the visual tree.Set this property to`false` if a view model should be kept alive and re-used for unloading/loading instead of creating a new one.By default, this value is`true`.